kedacore/keda-docs/content/docs/2.2/scalers/rabbitmq-queue.md

 **Parameter list:**

-- `host`: Host of RabbitMQ with format `<protocol>://<host>:<port>/vhost`.
+- `host` - Host of RabbitMQ with format `<protocol>://<host>:<port>/vhost`.
 The resolved host should follow a format like `amqp://guest:password@localhost:5672/vhost` or `http://guest:password@localhost:15672/vhost`.
 When using a username/password consider using `hostFromEnv` or a TriggerAuthentication.
 - `queueName` - Name of the queue to read message from.
-- `mode`: QueueLength to trigger on number of messages in the queue.
+- `mode` - QueueLength to trigger on number of messages in the queue.
 MessageRate to trigger on the publish rate into the queue.
 (Values: `QueueLength`, `MessageRate`)
-- `value`: Message backlog or Publish/sec. rate to trigger on
+- `value` - Message backlog or Publish/sec. rate to trigger on.
 - `protocol` - Protocol to be used for communication.
 (Values: `auto`, `http`, `amqp`, Default: `auto`, Optional)
 - `vhostName` - Vhost to use for the connection, overrides any vhost set in the connection string from `host`/`hostFromEnv`.
 (Optional)
-- `queueLength`: DEPRECATED!
+- `queueLength` - DEPRECATED!
 Use `mode: QueueLength` and `value: ##` instead.
 Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual number of messages in the queue is 30, the scaler scales to 3 pods.
 Default is 20 unless `publishRate` is specified, in which case `queueLength` is disabled for this trigger.

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables:

-- `hostFromEnv`: The host and port of the RabbitMQ server, similar to `host`, but reads it from an environment variable on the scale target.
+- `hostFromEnv` - The host and port of the RabbitMQ server, similar to `host`, but reads it from an environment variable on the scale target.

 > 💡 **Note:** `host`/`hostFromEnv` has an optional vhost name after the host slash which will be used to scope API request.